 1. Victor Riparbelli – CEO & Co-founder, Synthesia

-- Company: Synthesia is a London-based AI video generation platform that enables users to create professional videos without the need for cameras or studios.
-Their technology has been used in various applications, including making David Beckham speak nine languages for a malaria awareness campaign.
+Victor Riparbelli is the co-founder of Synthesia, a London-based AI video generation platform that enables users to create professional videos without cameras, actors, or studios.
+Under his leadership, Synthesia has powered high-profile projects, including a campaign where David Beckham appeared to speak nine languages to raise awareness about malaria.

-- What You Can Learn from Him: Victor exemplifies how a CEO can leverage LinkedIn to position themselves at the forefront of technological innovation.
+Victor exemplifies how a CEO can leverage LinkedIn to position themselves at the forefront of technological innovation.
 By sharing milestones like Synthesia's $180M Series D funding and surpassing $100M in ARR , he demonstrates transparency and builds credibility.
-His posts often delve into the ethical considerations of AI, reflecting a commitment to responsible leadership .
+His posts often delve into the ethical considerations of AI, reflecting a commitment to responsible leadership.
 Additionally, Victor engages with broader industry discussions, such as advocating for AI adoption in the public sector , showcasing thought leadership beyond his company's immediate interests.
 Aspiring CEOs can learn from his approach to combine company achievements with insightful commentary on industry trends and ethical considerations.

 2. Tessa Clarke – CEO & Co-founder, Olio

-- Company: Olio is a mobile app that facilitates the sharing of surplus food and household items within local communities, aiming to reduce waste.
-The platform has grown to over 8 million users in 63 countries and has partnerships with major food retailers.
+Tessa Clarke is the co-founder of Olio, a mobile app that facilitates the sharing of surplus food and household items within local communities aiming to reduce waste.
+Since its launch, Olio has grown to over 8 million users across 63 countries and has partnerships with major food retailers.

-- Personal Branding: Tessa leverages her platform to champion environmental causes, positioning herself as a leader in the fight against food waste and promoting community-driven solutions.
+On LinkedIn, Tessa provides her take on sustainability news, advocates for profit with purpose and shares her learnings from scaling Olio as a community-first business.
+Tessa leverages her platform to champion environmental causes, positioning herself as a leader in the fight against waste and promoting community-driven solutions.

-- What You Can Learn from Her: Tessa Clarke exemplifies how a CEO can effectively use LinkedIn to champion sustainability and community engagement.
-She shares impactful stories, such as Olio's partnership with Tesco, which has saved over 67 million meals from waste, benefiting hundreds of thousands of households and significantly reducing CO₂ emissions .
-Tessa also delves into behavioral psychology to encourage sustainable habits, highlighting initiatives like The 89% Project to activate the silent climate majority .
-Her candid reflections on the challenges of startup life, including facing skepticism as a female founder, resonate with authenticity and resilience .
-By combining personal insights with broader societal issues, Tessa demonstrates the power of using LinkedIn not just for business updates but as a platform for advocacy and change
+Tessa Clarke exemplifies how a CEO can effectively use LinkedIn to champion sustainability and community engagement.
+She shares impactful stories, such as Olio's partnership with Tesco, which has saved over 67 million meals from waste, benefiting hundreds of thousands of households and significantly reducing CO₂ emissions.
+Tessa also delves into behavioral psychology to encourage sustainable habits, highlighting initiatives like The 89% Project to activate the silent climate majority.
+Her candid reflections on the challenges of startup life, including facing skepticism as a female founder, resonate with authenticity and resilience.
+By combining personal insights with broader societal issues, Tessa demonstrates the power of using LinkedIn not just for business updates but as a platform for advocacy and change.

 3. Dom Maskell – CEO & Co-founder, Runna

-- Company: Runna is a London-based personalized running coaching app that offers tailored training plans for runners of all levels, from beginners to marathoners.
-The app combines AI technology with expert coaching to provide customized workouts, strength training, and injury prevention guidance.
+Dom Maskell is the co-founder of Runna, a London-based personalized running coaching app that offers tailored training plans for runners of all levels—from beginners to marathoners.
+Combining AI-driven insights with expert coaching, the app delivers customized workouts, strength training routines, and injury prevention guidance to help users reach their fitness goals.

-- What You Can Learn from Him: Dom Maskell exemplifies how a founder can leverage LinkedIn to narrate a compelling startup journey.
+Dom Maskell exemplifies how a founder can leverage LinkedIn to narrate a compelling startup journey.
 From sharing the humble beginnings of Runna as a PDF generator to its evolution into a top-rated running coaching app, Dom provides a transparent timeline of milestones, including funding rounds, team growth, and global expansion.
-His candid reflections, such as revisiting his 2020 life plan, offer authenticity and relatability to aspiring entrepreneurs .
+His candid reflections, such as revisiting his 2020 life plan, offer authenticity and relatability to aspiring entrepreneurs.
 Dom also highlights the importance of co-founder dynamics, expressing gratitude towards his partner, Ben Parker, and emphasizing their collaborative journey.
 By combining transparency, authenticity, and a focus on team dynamics, Dom's approach on LinkedIn serves as a valuable blueprint for founders aiming to build trust and engage their audience effectively.

 4. Will Donnelly – Co-founder, Lottie